AlanHassen/modelsmatter/README.md

 ## Datasets & Models

-Datasets and models that are not proprietary will be accessible upon publication.
+Datasets and models that are not proprietary are available in the [Models Matter figshare repository](https://figshare.com/s/2eab4132b322229c1efc).